Rose Hartwick Thorpe: Early years and education

 Rose Alnora Hartwick was born in Mishawaka, Indiana, July 18, 1850.
 She was the daughter of William Morris and Mary Louisa (Wight) Hartwick.
 Her father's family were artists.

-In 1861, her parents removed to Hillsdale County, where she grew up, attended school, and began writing at an early age.
+In 1861, her parents moved to Hillsdale County, where she grew up, attended school, and began writing at an early age.
 She completed her education at the high school of Litchfield, Michigan, in 1868.

 Career

 She began her literary career while still a school-girl in Litchfield by the publication of the ballad, "Curfew Must Not Ring To night" in the Detroit Commercial Advertiser, which immediately obtained enthusiastic recognition throughout the country.
 The prose sketch was based on a legendary incident of the time of Oliver Cromwell, in April 1867.
 It was her first publication.

 In 1871, she married Edmund Carson Thorpe, a writer of German dialect recitations.

-For a number of years, she contributed regularly to leading magazines and weeklies popular short stories and poems.
-Her best known shorter poems are "The Station Agent's Story" and "Remember the Alamo."
+For a number of years, she contributed regularly to leading magazines and weeklies with popular short stories and poems.
+Her best-known shorter poems are "The Station Agent's Story" and "Remember the Alamo".
 Others include "In a Mining Town" and "Red Cross".
 During 1881–82, she edited several publications for Fleming H. Revell, of Chicago.
 She was particularly successful with her stories for young people.
 Her published books are: Fred's Dark Days (1881); The Yule Log (1881); The Fenton Family (1884); Nina Bruce; or, A Girl's Influence (1886); Temperance Poems (1886); The Chester Girls (1887); Ringing Ballads (1887); The Year's Best Days (1888); and Sweet Song Stories (1898).
 The Year's Best Days, for Boys and Girls was a collection of stories in prose and in verse, for young people.
 "New Year's Day", "St. Valentine's Day", "April Fool's Day", "Easter Day", "Thanksgiving Day", "Birthday", "Christmas", were the subjects covered by Thorpe.
-The series of entertaining stories for children, also included poetry and illustrations.
+The series of entertaining stories for children also included poetry and illustrations.
 In 1882, an illustrated edition of "Curfew Must Not Ring To-night" was issued.
 Nearly all of her books were profusely illustrated, including by her daughter, Mrs. Lulo Thorpe Barnes.

 In 1904, Thorpe wrote about the White Lady Cave in San Diego-La Jolla Underwater Park in California.
 Visitors inside the cave could see the outline of a lady in the rock formations and local legend claimed a bride was trapped in the cave before her death.
-In The White Lady of La Jolla, Thorpe described: "She is robed in shimmering garments of light, wrapped in a misty veil, and on her head is a wreath like a coronet of orange blossoms."
+In The White Lady of La Jolla, Thorpe described: "She is robed in shimmering garments of light, wrapped in a misty veil, and on her head is a wreath like a coronet of orange blossoms".